Grow visibly thicker, fuller hair

 Due to this decline in DHT levels and sudden promotion of hair growth, hair follicles in the regression and resting phases of the hair cycle may become active again.

-When does Finasteride shedding start?
-It depends, but if you experience it at all, you’ll typically see these results within one to three months of use (many people don’t notice it).
+When does finasteride shedding start?
+It depends, but if you experience it at all, you’ll typically see more hair fall within one to three months of use.

 Here’s what to expect from a finasteride shedding timeline:

-Finasteride shedding in month one.
+• Finasteride shedding in month one.
 You probably won’t see shedding this early on, as the hair growth cycle is in flux.
+But it’s possible.

-Finasteride shedding at two to three months.
-This is when people most notice taking finasteride notice shedding.
-It seems contradictory, but you may also notice new hair growth during this period.
+• Finasteride shedding at two to three months.
+This is when people taking finasteride typically notice shedding.
+You may also notice new hair growth during this period.

-Men experience different volumes of hair shedding when starting out with finasteride, but it’s generally common to see about double the normal amount of shedding.
+Men experience different volumes of hair shedding when starting out with finasteride, but it’s common to see about double the normal amount of shedding than usual.

-Finasteride shedding can be severe if you also apply minoxidil (a topical medication designed to stimulate hair growth) to your scalp.
+Finasteride shedding can be severe if you also use topical minoxidil (a medication designed to stimulate hair growth).

-Though its mechanism of action still isn’t fully understood, minoxidil is believed to work by encouraging hair follicles to enter into the anagen phase of the growth cycle.
+Though its mechanism of action still isn’t fully understood, experts believe minoxidil works by encouraging hair follicles to enter the anagen phase of the growth cycle.
 It also improves blood circulation to the scalp, which may give your hair follicles more nutrients for healthy hair growth.

 Like finasteride, minoxidil is known for causing temporary hair loss during the first few weeks or months of use, as inactive strands of hair shed before entering the anagen phase.